mntandy/helcb/README.md

 The app is still work in progress.
 A live version can be found at [https://helcb.fly.dev](https://helcb.fly.dev/).
 Please note that While the site is hosted at fly.io, the database is hosted by supabase, and the site can thus ract slightly slow.
 This can be annoying in combination with the lack of temporary info about that the site is waiting for the database.

+Also, please note that I completely forgot to try out how the website looks when the window is resized or otherwise not fullscreen.
+I also did not test it on mobile.
+That's quite embarassing.

 ## Local build instructions
 The project is setup to compile with [Leiningen](https://leiningen.org/) and [shadow-cljs](https://github.com/thheller/shadow-cljs).